Tagrand/makers-cloud-engineering-exercise/README.md

   - [x] Draw diagram of architecture of site
   - [x] Write reflections and tidy up readme
   - [x] Align everything in the site well
+  - [ ] Make the submit button look nicer and link to the next page
   - [ ] Sort out the reviews page
   - [ ] Upload diagrams